abdalrahman-shgori/wassimAlkharrat/SETUP.md

 **Solution**:
 - Make sure `.env.local` exists in the project root
 - Restart the dev server after creating `.env.local`

+### "Cloudinary is not configured"
+**Solution**:
+- Make sure you've added Cloudinary credentials to `.env.local`
+- Sign up for a free Cloudinary account at https://cloudinary.com
+- Copy your Cloud Name, API Key, and API Secret from the Dashboard
+- Restart the dev server after adding credentials

 ### Login page shows but login doesn't work
 **Solution**: